 - Disapproved: The ad cannot run because its content or its destination violates Google Ads policy.

-Not related to ad approval, your ad might have another status such as Paused, Ended or Pending.
+Not related to ad approval, your ad might have another status such as Paused, Ended and Pending.